Multi-phase-field elasticity model based on partial rank-one energy relaxation on pairwise interfaces: Multi-phase-field elasticity model based on pairwise relaxation (MPFR1 model)

-The pairwise phase-field deformation gradient in \Cref{eq:bdg} shows a dependency on all non-vanishing phase-fields and this causes a high complexity to calculate the partial derivatives with respect to the phase-fields where all pairwise phase-field energies and deformation gradients are involved.
-To simplify the calculation of the elastic driving force, we assume for the pairwise deformation gradients of any phase-fields pair that all the other phase-fields have a deformation gradient equal to the bulk deformation gradient.
-Thus, we have for the pairwise deformation gradient of a phase-field $i$ with respect to a phase-field $j$ with $i,j =1,...,n$
+The pairwise phase-field strain in \Cref{eq:bdg} depends on all non-vanishing order parameters resulting in a significant complexity to calculate the partial derivatives in \Cref{eq:gdf} where all pairwise phase-field energies and strains are involved.
+Seeking simplification, we assume when we calculate the pairwise driving force of a phase-field pair that other phase-fields have a strain equal to the bulk strain.
+Under this assumption, the pairwise strain of a phase-field $i$ with respect to a phase-field $j$ can be reformulated from \Cref{eq:bdg} as